 One important contrast between the two colonies was the significance of land to individual settlers.
 While a small number of Europeans bought large tracts of Algerian land, a majority of individuals and families settled in towns, as opposed to the American Midwest, where the majority of the settlers bought land to farm.
 The obvious reason for this difference was the availability of houses in extant Algerian cities, which did not exist in America in the same way.
 Only sections of a relatively narrow band of land about 200 miles wide along the coast of Algeria was available for farming and since the military launched total war on the land and its people, hundreds of acres of trees and crops were destroyed, making it less appealing for those who sought quick returns on their investment.
 There were also fewer barriers to entry into commercial networks in Algeria than there were in Indian Territory and former Indian lands.
 This calls into question scholars’ assumption that land was the primary motivating factor in settler colonialism.

-In the American Midwest, settlers eventually outnumbered the Indigenous population, but this was a rare occurrence in Algeria.
+In the American Midwest, settlers become a certified dealer, eventually outnumbered the Indigenous population, but this was a rare occurrence in Algeria.
 The Indigenous cultures in each location differed from each other in significant ways, from community and family structures to their life-ways and the extent of Indigenous urbanization.
 Regardless, similar colonial structures developed in both places, which implies that each métropole faced similar problems in governing the territories and the people in them.

 Is this comparison synthetic or organic?
 Did 19th c.
 Americans or Frenchmen draw such parallels?